InteropAdmin/FHIRGEN-DSTU2/README.md

 The tool is still being developed and changes are exepcted to appear.
 Initially these will be in "feature" branches.

 ## Master Branch ##
-The master brnch will reflect the code currenty used by NHS Digital in their product sets.
+The master branch will reflect the code currenty used by NHS Digital in their product sets.

 > ### @icon-info-circle Project Genesis
 > Note this project was initially based on a published project created by Furore (also on GitHub - https://github.com/furore-fhir/Fhir.Publication )